 The School also offers an Academic Excellence bursary equivalent to 10% of the Home-EU fee, for all alumni who achieved a first-class undergraduate degree.
 This may be claimed in addition to the University of Leeds Alumni Bursary (see below).

-If you have already applied for a place on one of the department’s taught postgraduate courses then you need only submit a bursary application form Part-fee-Bursary-Application-2015-16.
+If you have already applied for a place on one of the department’s taught postgraduate courses then you need only complete Part Fee Bursary application form.

-Applications should be sent to the Postgraduate Admissions Team firstname.lastname@example.org
+Applications should be emailed to the Postgraduate Admissions Team firstname.lastname@example.org

 University of Leeds Alumni Bursary